PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - On click of `Meeting/notes` task, redirects user to that meeting/notes view page.
 - On click of `Ad-hoc` & `Recurring` task, open view dialog of that task.

+**Sort order in each bucket** : All other task except done task, tasks are ascending order of the due date.
+Done task are sorted in ascending order of done date.

+**Blue dot:** For the tasks where login user is Responsible, shows the blue dot icon in first column to clearly distinguish it

+**Recurring icon:** For the recurring tasks, shows the icon to distinguish it form the one time tasks.

+**Tags**: When a task appears in a bucket for the first time, and the user has not yet clicked upon it, show it highlighted, e.g. with a NEW flag like in Kerika.
+Same way shows `Reopened` tag for the reopened task.
+System maintains

+Read/Unread status for each users separately.
+For e.g. Two users are associated in same task - User1 and User2.
+When User1 mark task read, system will still show New tag for User2.
+User2 need to mark as read on their own.

 ## Browse Upcoming tasks

-- Show upcoming tasks whose notification date is arrivals.
-There is no bucket available for task.
+- Show upcoming tasks whose notification date is arrived.
-- Show proper message when no tasks available.
+- Show proper message when no tasks available in this page

-- Columns are the same as the open tasks tab.
-There is only one difference.
+- Almost all Columns are the same as the open tasks tab.
+Only difference are below:
-  - Upcoming task has no status.
-So the status column doesn't appear.
-Shows the `Notification Date` column in the upcoming task tab.
+  - Upcoming task don't have any status.
+So the status column is not available here.
+  - New column `Notification Date` shows the `Notification Date` of tasks
-  - Sorting order: Tasks are descending order of the notification date.
+  - Sorting order: Tasks in this page are sorted in descending order of the notification date.
-- Other logic will be the same as the current tab.
-- The `New` and `Reopen` tags will not be shown to new task in upcoming tab.
+- The `New` and `Reopen` tags will not be shown in this tab
-- Other logic of the `Blue dot` and `Recurring icon`  will be the same as the current tab.
+- Other logic of the `Blue dot` and `Recurring icon`  is same as the current tab.
 - On hover, show hover effect and vertmore action at the right side.
   - Vertmore action:  `View Task`, `Edit` & `Delete`
   - `View Task` action is applicable to meeting/notes task.
 On click, opens task view dialog.